vasilmao/banpick/README.md

-Currently, this is a backend for tournament grid that can be saved in database
+Currently, this is a backend for tournament grid that can be saved in database, implemented with gRPC and mongodb.

 Run: docker compose up